 To illustrate a gene drive system, consider the situation of a release of a few genetically modified insects that carry a dominant fluorescent protein marker gene.
-All the offspring from mating between the fluorescent genetically modified insects and wild type (non-fluorescent) insects will be fluorescent as the fluorescence gene is a dominant one.
-Most likely these insects will mate with the numerous wildtype insects in the environment.
+All the offspring from mating between the fluorescent genetically modified insects and wild type (non-fluorescent) insects will be fluorescent. as the fluorescence gene is a dominant one.
+Most likely these insects will mate with the numerous wild type insects in the environment.
 From these matings, in the absence of a gene-drive, only half of the offspring will show fluorescence because of normal patterns of inheritance.
-In the following generation, even fewer of the population will show fluorescence because crossing with non-fluorescent wild type insects again only result in half the offspring carrying the fluorescence gene (represented in Figure 1).
+In the following generation, following Mendelian inheritance, even fewer of the population will show fluorescence because crossing with non-fluorescent wild type insects again only result in half the offspring carrying the fluorescence gene (represented in Figure 1).
 Now consider a release of a few insects carrying the fluorescent protein marker gene linked to a gene drive.
-As for the original non-gene-drive release, all the offspring from matings with wild type insects will cause a cut in the chromosome that does not contain the fluorescence gene and the insertion of a copy of the gene drive with the fluorescence gene.
+As for the original non-gene-drive release, all the offspring from matings with wild type insects will be fluorescent, as they will carry the dominant fluorescence gene.
+In the genome of this first generation, the gene drive will cause a cut in the chromosome that does not contain the fluorescence gene and the insertion of a copy of the gene drive with the fluorescence gene.
 This repair process is likely to be near 100% efficient; all the gametes will contain a chromosome with the gene drive and the linked fluorescence gene.
 Thus, when the first-generation insects mate with wild type insects, all the offspring in this second generation will also be fluorescent.
 Further generations will continue to lead to the marker gene being driven into all offspring (see Figure 1).

-Assuming that carrying the gene drive and marker gene have no negative effects on the animal's reproductive fitness in being able to pass its genes to the next generation, a 1% release could theoretically lead to 99% of the local population carrying the marker gene after just 9 generations [36, 38].
-For population suppression, the gene drive would alter an essential gene, perhaps a gene essential for, for example, female development or fertility [36].
+Assuming that carrying the gene drive and marker gene have no negative effects on the animal's fitness in being able to pass its genes to the next generation, a 1% release could theoretically lead to 99% of the local population carrying the marker gene after just nine generations [38,40].
+For population suppression, the gene drive would alter an essential gene, perhaps a gene essential for, for example, female development or fertility [38].